Analysis | A third Rudy Giuliani mayoral term becomes possible — if only by proxy

 At the time, as now, Sliwa’s main job was hosting a radio show.
 When he lost his gig shortly after Giuliani was inaugurated, a slot suddenly opened up at WNYC, the city-owned public radio station.
 The station’s president, Thomas Morgan, denied that Giuliani — who had publicly prompted Sliwa to move over — had played any role.

-“Just because the Mayor suggested it doesn’t automatically make it a bad idea,” Morgan told the Times.
+“Just because the mayor suggested it doesn’t automatically make it a bad idea,” Morgan told the Times.
 The paper added that Morgan “acknowledged he hopes to be reappointed to the post he has held for four years.”

 That article also noted the extent of Sliwa’s advocacy on Giuliani’s behalf: The Guardian Angels founder “made public speeches for Mr. Giuliani, at least once alleging that Mr. Dinkins won his first term only because of vote fraud.”

-You may by now be noticing that some of this is starting to sound familiar.
+You may be noticing that some of this is starting to sound familiar.
 That seems to be intentional.
-Sliwa’s campaign hopes to capitalize on re-energized concerns about crime in the city to position himself as the necessary tough-on-crime antidote to the moment — the case Giuliani made 30-odd years prior.
+Sliwa’s campaign hopes to capitalize on reenergized concerns about crime in the city to position himself as the necessary tough-on-crime antidote to the moment — the case Giuliani made 30-odd years prior.

 “It seems that New Yorkers are hyper-focused on the rising crime rate right now in the city,” host Sophie Mann prompted Sliwa.
 “You’ve been keeping an eye on the streets of Manhattan and the outer boroughs for close to 30 years now.
 What types of patterns are you seeing as the statistics that we’ve seen over the past year suggest that crime has just risen to an unprecedented level?”

 We must interject here to point out that this is a ludicrous claim.
-Data from the New York Police Department do indicate that some categories of crime have increased relative to the same point in 2020, including murders and shootings, which are up 14 percent and 64 percent respectively.
+Data from the New York Police Department does indicate that some categories of crime have increased relative to the same point in 2020, including murders and shootings, which are up 14 percent and 64 percent respectively.
 But to reach “unprecedented levels” of murder, New York City would need to see an increase by the end of the year of 383 percent.
 There have been 194 killings this year, each a tragedy and each a call for justice.
 In 1990, though, there were 2,262 murders — meaning that the city would need to see more than 10 killings a day through Dec.
 31 to reach “unprecedented levels.”

 It’s useful to also note that other categories of crime, such as robbery and grand larceny, are down since 2020, as is crime overall.
 And, again, compared with the early 1990s, 2021 is barely a blip.

 In fact, the level of crime in the city in 2020 was also well below where it was when Giuliani left office.
-He likes to take credit for the drop in crime in the city — and he’s always happy to accept credit offered by others.
+He likes to take credit for the drop in crime in the city, and he’s always happy to accept credit offered by others.
 The reality, though, is that crime was falling nationally at the time that Giuliani was mayor, a decline that began both in the United States broadly and in New York City before Giuliani took office.

 Those caveats were no more useful to Sliwa during his appearance Wednesday than it would have been to correct the host’s false claims about crime.